ma-sharifi/Battleship/README.md

 Ship 'SUBMARINE' is HORIZONTAL ,overlapped coordinates found: [A3]
 Check your fleet for overlapped ships`

-## Test
-1. Service test is complete and it covers every aspect of gameplay.
-2. Endpoint test is not completed it just tests the functionality of methods.

 ### Test Coverage
-* 97% Class
+* 100% Class
-* 91% Method
+* 97% Method
-* 94% Line
+* 97% Line

 ## How to improve
 * Use Redis instead of Caffeine.
 * Use a database for saving data.
 * Design and implement a beautiful UI for it
 * Use Keycloak or Spring security for security instead of a simple filter I implemented.
-* Use a way to notify opponent about gameID, like push notification, SMS, Kafka or Redis,...
+* Use a way to notify opponent about gameID and his turn, like push notification, SMS, Kafka or Redis,...